-The Spanish Association for Standardisation-UNE, in collaboration with the Institute for Spanish Tourism Quality (ICTE), has published 22 UNE Specifications, which establish the guidelines and recommendations to reduce the risk SARS-CoV-2 infection in the tourism sector.
+The Spanish Association for Standardization, UNE, in collaboration with the Spanish Institute for Tourism Quality (ICTE), has published 22 UNE Specifications that establish guidelines and recommendations for the reduction of SARS-CoV-2 coronavirus infection in the tourism sector.
 The Spanish Association for Standardization has made these documents open access, available free of charge to anyone to use.

 The UNE 0066 Specification is made up of a series of parts aimed at the safe provision of tourist services in the different subsectors.